 There are nearly 131 sites available at this campsite.
 These sites are given to those arriving at a first come first serve basis.
 The campsites located along the skirts of Lake Almanor provide a beautiful view of the lake water and a bunch of water sports activities such as boating, swimming, hiking, fishing and even skiing.

 Plan your adventure: Rocky Point Campground

 3. Lava Beds National Monument

-If you want to blend your passion for camping with adventuring, this is just the place for you to visit.
+If you want to blend your passion for camping with adventuring, this is just the place for you to visit in northern California.
 When you are here you will be surprised to know that you are standing on grounds with hundreds of caves and lava tubes right under your feet.
 If you are adventurous enough, get your torch and backpack ready to explore some of these caverns.
 It is located nearly 100 miles away from Mt.
 Shasta to its northeast.
 See more info about their campgrounds.

 Plan your adventure: National Monument California

 4. Cisco Grove Campgrounds, Soda Springs

 This beautiful natural site offers you the view and experience of the South Yuba River.
-Once you are here you will be surrounded by hundreds of acres of forests.
+Once you are here you will be surrounded by hundreds of acres of forests where you can camp.
 There is a lot that you can do at this campsite starting from playing volleyball and basketball to hiking and bicycling.
 If you visit Cisco Grove Campgrounds in winters, you can even go sledding and skiing.